Fungal Nail Treatment Darlington, Middlesbrough, Stockton & Teesside

 With a team of 3 Podiatrists and 2 assistants we are experts in fungal nail, with an extremely high success rate, having seen many different presentations of the condition, from those who have had it for 4 months or 40 years.

-At The Foot Clinic we use the latest high end technology (PACT) to treat fungal nail.
+At The Foot Clinic we use the latest high end technology (PACT) for fungus nail treatment.
 More highly targeted than a traditional laser, it is a method that has been used extensively in medicine since the 1990’s for the treatment of wound infections, tumours and skin diseases.
 It is a method used across specialisms ranging from Dentistry, Opthalmology, Oncology, and wound care to name a few.
 Podiatrists are able to use the technology for the treatment of fungal nail.
 It works by selectively targeting the fungal cells, with clinical precision, whilst leaving all other cells untouched and therefore unharmed.
 As a result there are no known side effects.
 It is an extremely effective fungal nail treatment method, being over 90% effective.

 What happens in a treatment?